bdeckard92/dupUT/02-Lesson-Plans/10-OOP/README.md

 ## Heads Up

-* Next week you will introduce Express.js to use in the back-end of an application.
+* Next week you will introduce Express.js to use in the back end of an application.

-* You will use a tool called [Insomnia](https://insomnia.rest/) to test APIs, so make sure to have it installed on your machine and be familiar with using it.
+* You will use a tool called [Insomnia Core](https://insomnia.rest/products/core/) to test APIs, so make sure to have it installed on your machine and be familiar with using it.

 ## Resources